-- 1. refrain from any form of individual or self-promoting publicity during the petitioning period; and, - 2. not host constituency outreach events from the date campaigning begins through the last day of voting.
+- 1. refrain from any form of individual or self-promoting publicity during the petitioning period; and, - 2. not host constituency outreach events from the deadline for election materials through the last day of voting.

 3. Compliance with Campus Life Policies and Conduct Codes